Australia's Population Growth is Extraordinary – and Hard to Justify

 The Bottom Line

 Australia's unusually high immigration rate is a legitimate policy question.
 The pace is hard to justify on purely economic grounds and the volumetric debate is overdue.
+That debate should be had on its own terms – labour markets, skills shortages, infrastructure, social cohesion, wages.
+These are legitimate questions.
+But they are different questions from the housing question, and conflating them produces bad answers to both.

-But immigration is not the cause of the housing crisis.
+Immigration is not the cause of Australia's housing crisis.
 Decades of visible, foreseeable demand have simply exposed a supply system that was never allowed to function properly.
 Fix the planning system, and Australia can absorb its population growth.
 Leave it broken, and no immigration target will solve the problem.

 Don't blame the people needing homes.
 Ask why nobody can get a planning permit.